Accounting for Lease Incentives Under ASC 842

 What are Lease Incentives?

 Lease incentives, sometimes called tenant inducements, are enticements lessors provide to encourage lessees to sign a lease.
-The most common type of inducement is the tenant improvement allowance (TIA), which reimburses or pays lessees for property improvements.
-Other examples of lease incentives are listed below:
+The most common type of inducement is the tenant improvement allowance (TIA).
+The TIA reimburses or pays lessees for property improvements.

 • Paying cash to a lessee at or before lease inception